 society and the histories of slavery and European colonial domination.
 Expanding this open access platform will enhance the content available to CERCLL, the UA community, as well as scholars and educators worldwide.

-For further details about these programs and links to previous projects that they funded, click here.
+For further details about the CERCLL Faculty Research Fellowship program and links to previous funded projects, click here.

 With gratitude to the funders of the CERCLL Fellows programs, including the University of Arizona’s College of Humanities, and in previous years, the Office for Research, Innovation and Impact.